 Trust God with your story.
 He made you fearfully + wonderfully, and He’s writing it beautifully.

-For my single ladies, do these 14 tips help in knowing how to have more hope and confidence when you’re single?
+For my single ladies, do these 14 tips help in having more hope and being more confident when you’re single ?

 What’s the biggest thing for you in finding a partner?